 Our overland active tours begin in Spain’s capital.
 Madrid, an exciting city with its fine collections of art galleries and all-around metropolitan highlights is the best introduction to Moorish culture and history.
 We then take the road toward some time in historic Salamanca before heading across the border into Portugal.
 We will travel the scenic road to Coimbra where we will spend two nights exploring the marvels of this ancient city in a small boutique hotel.
 We then head south to spend a couple of days roaming around Portugal’s stunning capital of Lisbon the stunning capital city of Portugal.
 Lisbon is one of the most charismatic and vibrant cities in Europe.
 It is a city that effortlessly blends traditional heritage, with striking modernism and progressive thinking.
 As a holiday destination, Lisbon offers a rich and varied history, a buzzing nightlife, and is blessed with a glorious year-round climate.
 After a couple of days on the Algarve coast, enjoying the promontory of this Atlantic relaxing beach, we will pop back into Spain for 24 hours so that we can take the boat to Morocco, taking a quick visit to the sumptuous city of Seville and the triangle of Cherry, where everything changes from Spaniard culture to Moorish Islamic culture.
 You can notice the Moroccan influences already, with its Moorish historic landmarks standing proudly alongside flamenco and tapas bars.

 From Sevilla we will cruise to Tarifa, where we take the hydrofoil ferry crossing over to Tangier.
 A dramatic cross at the Straight of Gibraltar when leaving Europe to Africa right between the Atlantic Ocean and the Mediterranean.
 It is only an hour's cross but could be an adventure you will treasure for a lifetime.
 We will travel overland immediately to Chefchaouen, one of the best blue cities in the Mediterranean basin nestled at the peaks of Morocco's Rif Mountains.
 Similar to Spain and Portugal, every city in Morocco has its character and identity.
-The imperial cities are all exciting in their own ways, as two days in Fez will reveal the Moroccan arts and crafts sophistication, with its well preserved ancient Islamic heritage.
+The imperial cities are all exciting in their own ways, as two days in Fez will reveal the Moroccan arts and crafts sophistication, with its well-preserved ancient Islamic heritage.
 The Old Medina of Fez does not owe anything to modernity but electricity.
 And finally, we take an overland ride across the Atlas Mountains to Marrakech, a city that needs little introduction but which leaves the most memorable mark for its vibrant, sense awakening, and exciting atmosphere Joie de Vivre.
 Are you ready to explore the marvels of Spain, Portugal, and Morocco on our overland expedition? then hop in our truck and enjoy this small group adventure tour.
-All our departures are guaranteed for 2022 and 2023
+All our tour departures are guaranteed

 Upon your arrival at Madrid Airport, you will meet our tour leader right after clearing customs.
 He will greet you and introduce you to your small group sharing your overland tour to Spain, Portugal, and Morocco.
 Welcome to Madrid, Spain.
 The elegant capital of Spain is known for its spacious boulevards and well-groomed parks, a vibrant royal city in the heart of Spain's geography.
 Your small group overland adventure tour begins with a welcome meeting then a guided tour of Madrid.
 We will retreat to the hotel for a group orientation meeting around 7:00 pm.
 After the meeting, we will head out for an optional group dinner where you can get to know your fellow travelers.
 If you're going to be late, please inform the hotel reception.
 If you can't arrange a flight that will have you arrive at the hotel in time on the day, we recommend arriving early.
 We'll be happy to book additional accommodation for you (subject to availability).
 As there's very limited time for sightseeing in Madrid, consider flying in a few days early to explore as Madrid landmarks are worth exploring.
 After the welcome meeting, perhaps get into the mind of a Madrileno with some tapas and Rioja for a little taste of Spanish nightlife.